Nando: Between these mountains somewhere there's a green valley. See these mountains over here? There's no snow on them.

 Nando: Do you know what it is that we've lived this long the way we have?
 Seventy days?
+That we climbed this mountain.
+You know what it is?
 It's impossible.
 It's impossible and we did it.
 I'm proud to be a man on a day like this.
 Alive.
 That I lived to see it, and see it in such a place.
 Take it in.
 I love you, man.
-It's beautiful.
+Look, it's magnificent.
 It's God.
 And it'll carry us over every stone, I swear.
+I swear to you.

 Antonio Balbi: Zerbino, are you okay?

 Gustavo Zerbino: People are hurt, Antonio!
 I've only been in med school six months!

 Federico Aranda: My name is Federico Aranda, and I will return.

 Nando: [the search for the survivors has just been called off] Better go tell the others.

 Antonio Balbi: I can't.
 It'll kill everybody's hope.